VKSingh03/astar_turtlebot_ros_noetic/README.md

 ## How to Run the Program:

 To run the program, clone the package in catkin workspace and then follow the below steps:
++ Open the terminal and move to catkin workspace where package is cloned.
+Move to root of the workspace.
++ Build the Catkin workspace
++ Source the workspace after build is complete
++ Run the following command

+    roslaunch astar_turtlebot gazebo.launch init_state:="0 0 0" goal_state:="4.8 -0.5 0" rpm1:=10 rpm2:=15 obj_clear:=5 robot_clear:=20

 Output Video: https://youtu.be/8U9iF_QIr0E